MSW/MPH Coordinated Degree

 - LAW 635 – Children’s Rights, LAW 756 Family Law II

 - LAW 654 – Special Aspects of Family Law, LAW 769 Poverty Law

 - LAW 655 – Immigration Law and Policy, LAW 791 Juvenile Law

 - LAW674 – Family Law I, LAW 821 Public Interest Lawyering

 - LAW 683 – Administration Law, LAW 834 Mental Health Law

-The JD program currently requires at least 90 hours of course work, of which six hours may be fulfilled with approved courses offered outside the Law School.
+The JD program currently requires at least 90 hours of course work, of which six hours may be fulfilled with approved courses offered outside the School of Law School.
 The JD is a cohort-based program completed over 3–4 years.
 Students in the coordinated degree program are required to complete 9 hours of MSW courses as part of the 90 hours constituting study for the JD.
 The following MSW courses will count toward the JD, contingent upon the student having first completed a year of the JD program.
 MSW courses taken before that year will not count toward the JD degree.
 Courses taken in an online or primarily online format will not count toward the JD degree.